laurennguyen395/NOVID-19-front-end/README.md

 - Working more with different styles, different colors and different pictures in order to make the page appear more professional.
 - Finding an API that provides statistics for specific cities inside a users saved state.

+## Special Thanks To...
+Without these people, the app would not be where it is today!

+Instructors and TAs
+- Brock Whitbread-Cole
+- James Sinkler
+- Jacob Kleiman
+- Seanny Phoenix

+- Struggle Bus Support System

 ## Assets
 - [The Covid Tracking Project](https://covidtracking.com/)
 - [Figma](https://www.figma.com/file/zafn5kRrCsXyMfZ5pbRjWY/NOVID-19?node-id=0%3A1)